Orient News: Live Point art production

-Live Point Foundation is a service supplying foreign and Arabic channels with economic, social and political news and current events in the Arab region.
+Live Point Foundation was a service supplying foreign and Arabic channels with economic, social and political news and current events in the Arab region.
 Services include producing and broadcasting news reports, various news and studio and live windows services, as well as drama and film production, different TV shows, dubbing, subtitling and distribution.
-The headquarters of the foundation is in Dubai - United Arab Emirates and has affiliates in both Jordan and Istanbul.
+The headquarters of the foundation was in Dubai - United Arab Emirates and had affiliates in both Jordan and Istanbul.

 Orient Net website

-Orient Net is an independent electronic newspaper, related to Orient Media Group, concerned with Syrian affairs on all political, economic and social levels.
+Orient Net was pro-Syrian opposition electronic newspaper, related to Orient Media Group, concerned with Syrian affairs on all political, economic and social levels.
 In addition, it specifies a space for the news in addition to several divisions such as Orient forums, weekly columns, culture and art news.
 The site specifies an important division to Orient TV shows.

 The site depends on a group of expert journalists and writers in such field.

-The site aims to be editorially independent; it does not follow any of the political trends and international and regional alliances.
+The site aimed to be editorially independent; it does not follow any of the political trends and international and regional alliances.

 The website was hacked by ISIS on 11 February 2015, with direct threats targeting the owner and employees of the institution.

 Orient Vision Studies Center

-Orient Vision Center is specialized in studies and research related to Syria.
-It aims to provide studies of identity to country where different communities and ethnic groups coexist for so long.
+Orient Vision Center was specialized in studies and research related to Syria.
+It aimed to provide studies of identity to country where different communities and ethnic groups coexist for so long.

-The Center is concerned with field studies that attempt to monitor the daily variables that affect the Syrian life inside and outside the country, through solid scientific and academy means, such as researchers working on ground and the direct contact with the sources of the study, approving surveys and design research questionnaires and analyzing them.
+The Center was concerned with field studies that attempt to monitor the daily variables that affect the Syrian life inside and outside the country, through solid scientific and academy means, such as researchers working on ground and the direct contact with the sources of the study, approving surveys and design research questionnaires and analyzing them.

-The Center organizes research workshops with senior specialists regarding topics linked to the Syrian status in order to achieve an objective vision that helps to recognize the quick developments of real life in Syria.
-The priority of the Center is specialized research seminars and open forums regarding specific topics, with invited guests including specialized researchers.
+The Center organized research workshops with senior specialists regarding topics linked to the Syrian status in order to achieve an objective vision that helps to recognize the quick developments of real life in Syria.
+The priority of the Center was specialized research seminars and open forums regarding specific topics, with invited guests including specialized researchers.